 You will find ample cabs and buses operating throughout the city connecting to the different tourist destinations.

 Best Time to Visit Udaipur

-I will suggest to visit Udaipur during the winters.
+I will suggest visiting Udaipur during the winter.
 You can enjoy sightseeing the places since the temperate is pleasant and moderate.

 You will essentially require a minimum of 3 days and 2 nights to visit Udaipur.
 Hence when you prepare the itinerary for a tour to Rajasthan, you can set your plan accordingly.

 Hope you enjoyed reading the article.
 Please keep visiting our blog for more interesting articles on the different cities of Rajasthan.